lusmoura/lusmoura/README.md

 ### Who am I?

 I'm Luísa Moura, a Computer Science Student at the University of São Paulo.
-I also work as a Data Engineer at Madai and at ClickBus.
+I also work as a Data Engineer at ClickBus.

 I love to learn and to develop personal and professional projects.
 Here you can take a look at some of them =D